 For further information regarding these programs, please see the department's website.

 Certificate in Engineering and Business for Sustainability: The Engineering and Business for Sustainability (EBS) Certificate Program trains UC Berkeley graduate students to understand the complexity and urgency of their role in engineering, business, and environmental management, and to work across boundaries to achieve sustainable solutions to pressing societal problems.
 This program allows students to tap into multidisciplinary educational resources from the College of Engineering, Haas School of Business, Energy and Resources Group, Goldman School of Public Policy, College of Natural Resources, and the School of Public Health, to learn how to have a lasting beneficial impact on the global environment.
 This program is open to all Berkeley graduate students who meet the EBS Certificate course requirements.
 For further information regarding this program, see the department's website.

-Certificate in Intelligent Transportation Systems: Jointly sponsored by CEE, the Department of Electrical Engineering & Computer Science and Mechanical Engineering, this program is designed to assist students to study ITS in a systematic and focused way.
+Certificate in Intelligent Transportation Systems: Jointly sponsored by CEE, the Department of Electrical Engineering & Computer Science and Mechanical Engineering, this program is designed to assist students in studying ITS in a systematic and focused way.
 Faculty advisers help students design a personalized study program to meet their goals.
 For more information regarding this program, see the department's website.

 A designated emphasis is a specialization, such as a new method of inquiry or an important field of application, which is relevant to two or more existing doctoral degree programs.
 You are required to complete the academic work in the area of specialization and all the requirements of the doctoral program.
 You must be admitted to the DE before taking the qualifying examination.
 A complete list of Designated Emphases is here.